ceph/ceph/doc/cephfs/multimds.rst

 A directory's export pin is inherited from its closest parent with a set export pin.
 In this way, setting the export pin on a directory affects all of its children.
-However, the parents pin can be overriden by setting the child directory's export pin.
+However, the parents pin can be overridden by setting the child directory's export pin.
 For example:

 ::